sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Request Objects
 Clients MAY optionally send requests to the Authorization Endpoint using the `request` or `request_uri` parameter as defined by OpenID Connect [[OpenID.Core]], section 6.
-The use of the `request_uri` is preferred because of browser limits and network latency.
+Passing a Request Object by reference using the `request_uri` is preferred because of browser limits and network latency.

-Request objects MUST be signed by the Client's registered key.
-Request objects MAY be encrypted to the OpenID Provider's public key.
-When sending request objects by reference, Clients MUST pre-register `request_uri` values with the OpenID Provider at registration and MUST only use pre-registered values for `request_uri`.
+Request Objects MUST be signed by the Client's registered key.
+Request Objects MAY be encrypted to the OpenID Provider's public key.
+When sending Request Objects by reference, Clients MUST pre-register `request_uri` values with the OpenID Provider at registration and MUST only use pre-registered values for `request_uri`.

 ### Authentication Response Validation
 All Clients MUST validate the following in received Authentication Responses: